samyachour/PoliticalDebateApp_Backend/README.md

 ## Political debate app (master)

 This repo is the master for all our code repos.

-This repo has a [kanban board](https://github.com/samyachour/PoliticalDebateApp_Backend/projects/1?fullscreen=true) for task management.
-It also indexes all our debate map documents.
+It has a [kanban board](https://github.com/samyachour/PoliticalDebateApp_Backend/projects/1?fullscreen=true) for task management and also indexes all our debate map documents.

 ### The app